NSF Research Experience for Undergradutes (REU)

 - Each REU student will complete an independent research project supervised by an REU faculty and a graduate student mentor.

-- Each REU student will complete an online orientation (1-week) followed by a 7-week on-campus REU in June, July and August 2019.
+- Each REU student will complete an online orientation (1-week) followed by a 7-week on-campus REU in June and July 2020.

 - The online orientation will allow students to use Blackboard to view course outlines, course readings, and more extensive faculty profiles.
 Students will complete CITI human subjects training during orientation.